 In addition to their culinary versatility, bean sprouts also offer several health benefits.
 They are low in calories and fat, making them a great option for those watching their weight.
 Bean sprouts are also a good source of vitamins C and K, as well as folate, iron, and fiber.
 These nutrients can support immune function, promote healthy digestion, and contribute to overall well-being.

-See also How to cook ground turkey with taco seasoning
+See also How to cook paleo

 How to Prepare